wrist mechanics online course featured image

 Wrist Angles and Clubface Direction

-While we are looking at clubface direction, it must be stated that golfers’ control of their clubface has quite a bit to do with the angle of their wrists.
+A golfers’ control of their clubface has quite a bit to do with the angle of their wrists.

 If you are unaware of how golfers control their wrist angle in their swing, check out our complete guide on wrist action in the golf swing.

-Factors that Impact the Ball After Impact
+Factors That Influence the Golf Ball After Impact

 Weight